robertchase/spindrift/doc/DAO.md

 It is primarily meant to facilitate the loading, modifying and saving of database rows, which is a common use case for `REST` services.

+###### Implications

+1. Each `DAO` instance is unaware of other `DAO` instances.
+In other words, changes to one `DAO` instance will not be reflected in another, even if the `table` and `primary key` are shared.

+2. A `DAO` is not kept in sync with changes to the database.
+In other words,
+updates and deletes in the database will not be reflected in an already created `DAO` instance.

+3. No relational integrity or transaction state is maintained in python.
+No idea of "dirty" or "stale" objects is enforced.
+SQL transactions can be explicitly started and ended in order to group operations, but all of the work is done by the database.

 #### Opinion

 Most `SQL` stuff is *best expressed* using `SQL`.